How Modern Mental Health Tools Help Consultants Stay at the Center of Client Strategy Conversations

 They can then generate reports organized by segments to identify engagement trends and tailor strategies and outreach accordingly.

-• Consultants can combine program-utilization data, trend data from mental health screenings, and employee survey data and commentary to develop a clearer picture of workforce mental health, utilization of benefits, and where strategies need to evolve.
+• Combining program‑utilization data, mental health‑screening trends, and employee feedback to build a comprehensive picture of workforce well‑being and where strategies need to evolve.

-For instance, trend analysis in Calm Health can support adjustments to benefits design, programs for specific populations, and benefits-communication strategies.
-Analytics help elevate consultants from transactional support to strategic partners, which helps build confidence around renewal and budgeting discussions.
+Trend analysis can inform benefits design, targeted programs, and communication strategies.
+This elevates consultants from transactional support to trusted strategic partners, which helps strengthen renewal discussions and long-term relationships.

 Calm Health equips consultants to deliver an integrated mental health–benefits ecosystem; a differentiated employee experience with programs targeting specific conditions, tools, and resources designed for specific populations; and the data and tools to stay central and indispensable to client well-being decisions.
 In this way, modern mental health–support products like Calm Health are relationship accelerators, opening doors to more strategic, data-driven conversations.